-If you are an outdoors enthusiast and have been to Colorado, there is an excellent chance you have already been to Rocky Mountain National Park.
-Located just an hour northwest of Denver, one of the original National Parks, which were established in the early 1900s to preserve the untamed wilds of the American west.
+If you are an outdoors enthusiast and have been to Colorado, you’ll likely have been to Rocky Mountain National Park.
+It is located an hour northwest of Denver and is one of the original National Parks.
+It was established in the early 1900s to preserve the untamed wilds of the American west.
 Today, Rocky Mountain National Park is a draw for millions of visitors each year.
-With that many people coming into the park annually, you might think there isn’t much left that is wild or untamed in the area, but you would be wrong.
+With so many people visiting the park annually, you may think there isn’t much left that is wild in the area.
+But you would be wrong.

 What to see instead

 Just up the road from Bear Lake is Glacier Gorge Trail.
 This trail is often busy for the first few miles, taking you up some steep terrain, past waterfalls and some amazing vistas.
 This system of trails will take you through a canyon cut by glaciers, where waterfalls still cascade through most of the summer months.